jared52005/Monitor/readme.md

 # Wireshark Monitor
-Monitor is a name for group of devices which are able to only read and aggregate traffic from various buses into Wireshark via TCP socket.
-This option gives me ability to use dissector scripts, however downside is preprocessing of most of the data in a firmware into frames.
+Monitor is a name for group of devices which are able to only read and aggregate traffic from various automotive buses into Wireshark via TCP socket.
+This option is making it much easier to use dissector scripts, however downside is preprocessing of most of the data in a dedicated firmware into frames.

 ## Use Case
  * **Aggregate CAN traffic**
  * **Aggregate ISO9141 traffic via RAW** Simple postprocessing via LUA dissectors possible.
  * **Aggregate ISO15765 traffic via RAW** Simple postprocessing via LUA dissectors possible.
  * **Aggregate FlexRay traffic** Simple postprocessing via LUA dissectors possible.
- * **Aggregate SWO output from STM32 processors**
+ * **Aggregate SWO output from STM32 processors** Only for STM3240G-EVAL

 ## How it looks
 Socket CAN read directly from remote target: